What is your current activity level?

 Managing Binge Eating with Nourish

-Whether you have the occasional overeating episode or you've been diagnosed with binge eating disorder or night eating syndrome, a registered dietitian can help you overcome these behaviors.
+Whether you have the occasional overeating episode or you've been diagnosed with binge eating disorder or night eating syndrome, a binge eating dietitian can help you overcome these behaviors.

-Your dietitian will work with you to identify the diet and lifestyle factors contributing to night binge eating and help you create a plan to redistribute your food intake throughout the day and nourish your body.
+They'll work with you to identify diet and lifestyle factors contributing to night binge eating and help you create a plan to redistribute your food intake throughout the day and nourish your body.

 {{splash}}